 (Foreword: This is the continuation of our response to Lolita L. on her quest for foods that are surprisingly bad for her cholesterol.)

-And now, moving on to more in the list.
+And now, for the final stretch, we are moving on to the final list.

 (Dr. Fritz Legarde Espedilla is an aesthetic dermatologist and surgeon and a clinical sexologist.
 She is also trained in hypnotherapy and Medical Acupuncture.
 She has been in the broadcast media for more than a decade and has written a book based on her 15 year stint with her radio program, “Healthy is Sexy Secrets ni Dr. Fritz.”
 For your questions, you may e-mail them to firstname.lastname@example.org.
 If you don’t wish your letter to be published, we regret that we cannot answer them.
 Thank you for your understanding.)